psenough/teach_yourself_demoscene_in_14_days/README.md

 So what do you want to do when you grow up?
 Draw imaginary worlds?
 Annoy your dog with high pitch sounds?
 Spend your whole night debugging spaghetti code?

 Some people know immediately what they want to be in charge of, others like to experiment a little of each as it fits their mood.

+There is an additional role on the demoscene, which is of the organizer, although not directly involved in the production of demos, they are often critical to a successful sprint and keeping the spirit alive.
+Their tasks can range from finding complementary group members to join the project, managing people and deadlines, organizing events, promoting releases, etc.

 You should never be afraid to try out or experiment in an area you don't dominate, even if you don't stick with it you'll learn invaluable information on how it works that will undoubtedly help you in other areas of the future.
 Embrace your curiosity, don't be afraid to fail.
 People learn with mistakes and everybody has to start somewhere.
 So follow your heart, ignore any prejudices and explore what you want to explore.